jdaw1/chart_markers/Documentation/ChartMarkers_Code.md

 <nobr><span class="markerID">NZD</span> ![NZD](../ChartMarkers/NZD.svg),</nobr>
 <nobr><span class="markerID">SGD</span> ![SGD](../ChartMarkers/SGD.svg),</nobr>
 <nobr><span class="markerID">ETB</span> ![ETB](../ChartMarkers/ETB.svg).</nobr>
-So Adobe&rsquo;s B&eacute;zier&rsquo;s circle is materially worse than precision truncation, by a factor fairly describable as 42&times;.
+So Adobe&rsquo;s B&eacute;zier circle is materially worse than precision truncation, by a factor fairly describable as 42&times;.
 Note that a B&eacute;zier cubic itself is rendered only to within an accuracy no worse than the `setflat` value, which defaults to 1.0 output device pixels, and which is bounded in the range 0.2&ndash;100 ([PLRM3](http://www.adobe.com/jp/print/postscript/pdfs/PLRM.pdf), p669).
 Further, printers are physical machines with physical inaccuracies, likely to be significantly larger than these digital errors.